Discipline or Dismissal of Students

 C. Limitations: Whether official non-College action has been taken or is likely to be taken against the student and whether such non-College action is likely to be effective in deterring similar conduct by the student in the future are factors that will be considered in determining whether discipline or dismissal should be imposed in a particular case.
 In all cases it is understood that the College’s function is educational and not penal.

-D. Student Illness: Nothing in this statement of policy should be construed as limiting the right of the College to exclude from the campus students who by reason of serious physical or mental illness constitute a danger to themselves or others on campus or are otherwise incapable of continuing to function as responsible members of the College community.
+D. Student Illness: Nothing in this statement of policy should be construed as limiting the right of the College to exclude from the campus students who by reason of serious physical or mental illness constitute a danger to others on campus or are otherwise incapable of continuing to function as responsible members of the College community.
 When there are reasonable grounds to believe that a student’s health is so impaired, the College may insist that the student be examined by appropriate medical professionals.

 E. Enforcement: Safety and Security Officers, Residence Life & Housing Staff, members of the Dean of Student Affairs Office, Student Activities and other staff members are authorized to enforce College policy.
 All are authorized to enter a student’s room with reasonable grounds when entry is considered essential to the enforcement of serious violations of College policy, particularly in situations believed to pose immediate harm.
 Students are expected to display appropriate IDs to College personnel upon request.